teuler/robotling2/README.md

 ### Release Notes

+* 2023-03-04
+  - MMBasic code updated: `Q` now stops program gracefully, Servo-Pin handling in one place at the end of the program (see also [here](https://github.com/teuler/robotling2/wiki/Kommentare-zum-MMBasic-Programm#hinweise-zu-servo-pin-belegung).
+  - Some edits in the Wiki
 * 2023-02-18
   - Replacing the Pololu voltage regulator U1V10F5, which is no longer available, by the type U3V16F5.
 Unfortunately, this is not a simple drop-in replacement, as the `VIn` and `VOut` are swapped.
 See [instructions](https://github.com/teuler/robotling2/wiki/Design-and-assembly-notes#voltage-regulator-module).
   - New versions of the [MMBasic code (v1.1x)](https://github.com/teuler/robotling2/blob/main/code/mmbasic).